loopbackio/loopback.io/pages/en/lb3/Connector-hooks.md

 };
 ```

 The `ctx.end` method needs three arguments: `err`, `ctx`, and `result`.
-The result is what is sent in the end, when the method of MyAPI is called.
+The result is what is sent in the end, when the remote method is called.

 {% include note.html title="Caution" content="With the above code, for example, the connector never sends any errors after a POST request for instance. "
 %}